FusionAuth/fusionauth-example-angular/README.md

 `Angular (4200) <---> Express (3000) <---> FusionAuth (9011)`

 The Angular app never talks directly to FusionAuth.
 This is important, because the Angular app can be easily picked apart by anyone online (it's Javascript, which means the source is directly visible to anyone with a browser), which means you can't keep confidential information there.
-While some calls directly to FusionAuth are safe, it's usually important to keep things separated like this.
+While some calls directly to FusionAuth are safe, it's usually best to keep things separated like this.

-### **TODO**: Verify all of what's below!

 ### Logging In/Out